 PDC Module 1 - The Ecology of Wellbeing

 Welcome to Module 1 of the full Permaculture Design Course.
 This is the introduction to permaculture course and the prerequisite for the next 6 modules.
-What you’ll find on this page is:

 • Your course content and schedule